LuisSalvadorNeo4j/fraud-detection-training/queries/journey_of_a_query.md

 SHOW USERS
 ```

 We can now disconnect from our user (with admin role) to log in to the database again as Anthony (user/password connection mode).
+In worspace, use the dropdown menu at the top of the screen and *Switch connection*.
+In Browser, do :

 ```cypher
 // as admin